ZhengxiangShi/DePT/README.md

 - Pytorch

 ## 2. Prepare the datasets
 We use the following NLP datasets in our experiments: [GLUE](https://huggingface.co/datasets/glue), [SuperGLUE](https://huggingface.co/datasets/super_glue), [MRQA 2019 Shared Task](https://huggingface.co/lucadiliello), [WinoGrande](https://huggingface.co/datasets/winogrande), [Yelp-2](https://huggingface.co/datasets/yelp_polarity), [SciTail](https://huggingface.co/datasets/scitail/viewer/snli_format/train) and [PAWS-Wiki](https://huggingface.co/datasets/paws).
 All these datasets are available in the [Huggingface Datasets](https://huggingface.co/datasets) and can be downloaded automatically.
-Please refe to the file `src/tasks.py` for the details of the datasets.
+Please refer to the file `src/tasks.py` for the details of the datasets.

 ## 3. Run Experiments
 We provide the scripts to reproduce the main experiments in our paper.